googlefonts/colr-gradients-spec/colr-gradients-spec.md

 href="images/radial_gradients.svg">images/radial_gradients.svg</a>)*

-**Note:** When a radial gradient is nested below a transformation which flattens the circles so that they resemble lines, a radial gradient may appear as a a strip or a cone filled with a linear gradient.
+**Note:** When a radial gradient is nested below a transformation which flattens the circles so that they resemble lines, a radial gradient may appear as a strip filled with a linear gradient.

 ## Transformation